daniloparrajr/daniloparrajr/README.md

 ## Hey there! 🖐️
 - 🌱 I'm currently mastering React!
-- 🥅 2023 Goals: Publish my first WordPress plugin
+- 🥅 2023 Goal: Contribute to open source project
 - ⚡ I'm currently working as a freelance WordPress developer